cryptpad/blueprints/document/recommendations/reduce_trust_on_server.md

 ### Consequences:

-The threat model is reduced to a honest-but-curious server.
+The threat model is reduced to an honest-but-curious server.
 Without the limitation of trusting correct client code delivery, CryptPad could defend against an attacker with more active capabilities.